-ECDC Full and Subcommittee Decision Making and Continuous Improvement

-Decisions will be made using a consensus process.
-First, once questions or issues requiring decision making are clarified, at least two ECDC members will be asked to recommend/propose that the question or decision be advanced to a vote.
-There will then be a chance for any ECDC members to ask further clarifying questions before any votes take place.
-Once advanced to a vote, choices will occur using polls via Google, Zoom, Mentimeter, or a show of hands.
+ECDC Full and Subcommittee Decision Making and Continuous Improvement vote, choices will occur using polls via Google, Zoom, Mentimeter, or a show of hands.
 Polls are preferred due to anonymity, but there may be times when anonymity is not needed due to the routine nature of the decision being made or use of a poll is not possible due to technical difficulties.
 Once votes are calculated, a new poll will be conducted to determine if everyone can accept the majority vote, even those who may have voted for another option.
 If someone cannot accept the choice with the most votes, a facilitated discussion process will be used to talk through objections to the approach that anyone is comfortable sharing.
 If no one is comfortable voicing their objections to the approach, those who agree with the approach will brainstorm possible concerns.
-Once concerns are voiced and have been addressed, the original plan can be modified based on these concerns as needed, and a new poll will be conducted to determine if everyone can accept the approach given the discussion and possible modifications.
-The ECDC can move forward with decisions once everyone has come to a consensus.
+Once concerns are voiced and have been addressed, the original plan can be modified based on these concerns as needed, and a new poll will be conducted to determine if everyone can move forward with decisions once everyone has come to a consensus.